My latest feature-length article as seen in XY Magazine

 I published a new article today on Medium titled "Human Park: A Mammal's Guide to Stress-Free Living".
 A shortened version of this same article is one of the feature articles in the 50th issue of XY Magazine, now available online and in Barnes & Noble stores nationwide.

-The article itself is focused around the biology of . . .
+The article itself is focused around the . . .

 A story of eggs, cash, and basic income

 I love watching documentaries and one of my recent favorites on Netflix, aside from Noam Chomsky's "Requiem for the American Dream", is "Poverty, Inc." I highly recommend just watching the entire film yourself, but there is one story from it that is one of my new favorites to share onward, and that's the story by . . .

 New feature-length article on Medium